winitzki/scall/tutorial/programming_dhall.md

 ## Functors, contrafunctors, profunctors

+### Functors and `fmap`

 A functor (in the jargon of the functional programming community) is a type constructor `F` with an `fmap` function having the standard type signature and obeying the functor laws.

+Those type constructors are also called "covariant functors".
+For type constructors, "covariant" means "has a lawful `fmap` method".

 A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.